Melissa Bert: Career

+According to the Senate Permanent Subcommittee on Investigations Majority and Minority Interim Staff Report entitled “Coast Guard Efforts to Conceal the Operation Fouled Anchor Investigation from Congress and the Public” - Chair Richard Blumenthal (D-CT) and Ranking Member Ron Johnson (R-WI) - dated December 20, 2024: “On October 31, 2018, an “external engagement discussion” was scheduled between then-Vice Commandant Admiral Ray and the then-Director of Governmental and Public Affairs.
+As part of the briefing, records suggest that Admiral Ray was provided a detailed memo outlining options for external disclosure of Operation Fouled Anchor.
+The memo, entitled “CGA Sexual Assault Investigations – Pre-2006 Communications COA’s,” provided three options for disclosure, as well as analysis of the drawbacks and benefits of each option.”

+"According to the memo, it was recommended that the Coast Guard not affirmatively disclose information regarding Operation Fouled Anchor, but instead only respond to queries from Congress about individual cases.
+As part of the scenario of proactively notifying Congress about Operation Fouled Anchor, which the memo recommended against, the memo stated, "any affirmative Congressional or external communication, especially if briefed under a singular investigatory moniker with a colorful title, vice separate investigations, will risk the initiation of comprehensive Congressional investigations, hearings, and media interest."”

 Other professional endeavors

 RADM Bert has taught as an adjunct professor at George Washington University, Florida International University, and the University of Miami School of Law.

 She is a life member of the Council on Foreign Relations and a Proctor in Admiralty in the U.S. Maritime Law Association.
 Additionally, RADM Bert was awarded Young Military Lawyer of the Year for the Coast Guard by the American Bar Association in 1997.
 In May 2006, she received the Judge Advocates Association Outstanding Career Armed Services Attorney Award.
 RADM Bert is a member of the Florida Bar Association and the District of Columbia Bar Association.

-RADM Bert stays involved with the leadership and cadets at the U.S. Coast Guard Academy.
-She previously served as Vice Chair of the Coast Guard Academy Alumni Association Board of Directors.
-In her Washington, DC community, she currently provides pro bono legal services to the District of Columbia Superior Court Family Law Clinic.
+RADM Bert previously served as Vice Chair of the Coast Guard Academy Alumni Association Board of Directors.
+In her Washington, DC community, she provided pro bono legal services to the District of Columbia Superior Court Family Law Clinic.